-I am a historian of the nineteenth and twentieth century Middle East.
+I am a social historian of medicine, focusing on the nineteenth and twentieth century Middle East.

 While my research has focused on Egypt during the First World War (1914-1918), I want to push the field of modern Middle Eastern history away from its focus on the nation as the primary unit of analysis.
 My dissertation, On the Home Front: Food, Medicine, and Disease in World War I, addressed a notable gap in Egyptian history, yielding a wealth of information about the war’s impact on the civilian population that spanned borders.